jericovalino/Flex-Defect-Detection/README.md

 * To start the detection, position the flex that are you going to test in front of the microscope camera.
 You can see the video stream from the camera in the window application.
 Click the "RUN DETECTION" button.
 The first run will take a while since it's going to load and run the inference into the computer's memory so please be patient.
 The following run will take much less time of about 6-7 seconds for the detection to complete. <br/>
 * After the detection, a window that shows the image result will pop-up.
 Under the detection button, the word will show "PASS" if there is no defect detected in the flex, otherwise "FAIL" if the flex didn't pass the inspection.
 * To start again, just close the pop-up window and repeat the same proccess. <br/>
 (Note: all the captured and result images will be save by default.
-You can toggle the switch in the menu to turn it off)
+You can toggle the switch in the menu to turn it off.)
+(Note: if something is not working as it should, you can re-edit the script using a code editor and make sure that the paths are all correct.)
+*